Typical responsibilities of the job include:

 A significant number of sub-editors are freelance.
 Unlike journalists, subs find it much easier to move between one-off and regular publications.

 Vacancies are advertised online, in the publication that is recruiting, in national newspapers and publications such as Campaign, Newsweek, Press Gazette and their respective websites.
 Some employers operate graduate trainee schemes – early applications for such schemes are essential.

 There are routes into this profession for both university graduates and school leavers.
-However, most new recruits have relevant vocational qualifications or are graduates.
+However, most new recruits are graduates or have relevant vocational qualifications.

 A qualification accredited by the National Council for the Training of Journalists (NCTJ) or an English or media studies degree may be advantageous.
 Other design, proofreading or subbing qualifications can be advantageous.

-Specialist knowledge or a scientific or technical background may be required for opportunities with some publications.
-It is essential to gain prior relevant experience through placements or freelance and voluntary work with magazines, student or local newspapers.
+Specialist knowledge or a scientific or technical background may be required for some publications.
+It is essential to gain prior relevant experience through placements or freelance and voluntary work with magazines, student newspapers or local newspapers.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.

-- Able to work under pressure and to tight deadlines
+- Ability to work under pressure and to tight deadlines

 - Excellent standard of grammar and spelling